-All animation seniors are required to produce and complete a three-minute animated film, installation or presentation in order to graduate at the end of their spring semester.
+All animation seniors are required to produce and complete a three-minute animated film, installation or presentation in order to graduate.
 This course represents part two of this year-long process and is designed to provide the structured studio environment and mentorship necessary for students to successfully achieve this critical milestone.
 Students are expected to fulfill a series of set production deadlines and progress towards the completion of at least 50 percent of the principal animation for their graduation animation projects.
 Additionally, through critique and lecture, students will prepare themselves to enter into the field upon graduation.

-Animation Studio Electives
+Animation Department Electives